ieatacid/OctoPrint-TerminalCommands/README.md

 # OctoPrint-TerminalCommands

-Lets you add custom command buttons to the terminal tab (currenty only supports G Code)
+Lets you add custom command buttons to the terminal tab (currenty only supports G Code).

+Multiple commands can be bound to one button by separating them with a semicolon (;) e.g. `M114;M503`

 ## Setup